 Complaining about a funeral

-This page tells you what you can do if you're not happy with the service you've received from a funeral director.
+This page tells you what you can do if you're not happy with the service you've received from a funeral director or a funeral plan.

 Your rights when you pay for a funeral service?

 When you pay for a funeral, you have a right for the service you get from the funeral director to be carried out:

 within the time agreed or at a reasonable time if no time has been agreed